-I’m the editor and lead writer for Just Ahead: “Your Audio Tour Guide to the World.”
-We’re developing smartphone audio tours for some of the most beautiful places on earth, starting with classic American national parks such as Joshua Tree, Death Valley, and Yosemite.
-This being a startup, I wear a number of hats.
-I write and edit the tours, write the website, marketing copy, blog, and help produce the apps and brainstorm with our supersmart CEO, Gregory Morse.
+As the editor and lead writer for Just Ahead: “Your Audio Tour Guide to the World,” I wrote end edited smartphone audio tours for some of the most beautiful places on earth, starting with classic American national parks such as Joshua Tree, Death Valley, and Yosemite.
+I also wrote the website, marketing copy, and blog.
 It’s a very cool platform.
 Check it out.

 My first assignment for Sunset was a timely story about Yosemite on the eve of the park’s 150th anniversary.
 My lede assures everyone that the park didn’t burn down last summer.